Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 configuration

+**I've split the old A parameter into D and A, because it was very easy to use track with 10 values in one string.
+D are the DH parameters and A are angle definitions, with added  options for short versions.**

 M669 and its parameters are used to define the robot properties like arm lengths and type of axes.

-M669 K13 AT"type|R|P" should be the first line to set robot kinematics and define roughly the configuration.
+M669 K13 DT"type|R|P" should be the first line to set robot kinematics and define roughly the configuration.

 M669 without parameters will output the current settings to the console.